MakiDevelops/homeroom/README.md

 # Home Room
 IMPORTANT NOTICE: HOME ROOM WILL BE ADDED TO orgST.
-PLEASE CHECK orgST FOR FURTHER DETAILS
-IMPORTANT : HomeRoom requires Java 21 to run
+PLEASE CHECK orgST FOR FURTHER DETAILS, HomeRoom requires Java 21 to run, and any version of home room that isn't in azure will be marked as beta

 ## Available
 ### Videos